Last updated: 1 month ago

-The physical card is made out of mostly titanium and weighs in at 14.75 grams, or approximately half an ounce.
+The physical card is made mostly out of titanium and weighs in at 14.75 grams, or approximately half an ounce.
 The weight makes it somewhat lighter than other "luxury" style metal cards.
 There is a composite of 90% titanium and 10% aluminum alloy to give the card better sturdiness overall.

-The card features no card number, no CVV security code, expiration date, nor signature.
+The card displays no card number, no CVV security code, expiration date, nor signature.
 The cardholder's name is printed on the front of the card, while the Apple, MasterCard, and Goldman Sachs logos are engraved.

 Upon delivery, cardholders who own the iPhone XR or newer devices can activate the physical card by moving it near the product packaging.
 Those with an iPhone X or earlier will need to open the Wallet app and tap it against their iPhone.